Axelph237/Vega-Sector/- pages/Locations/Biomes/The Umbral Dunes.md

 **Onyx Skink**
 As the relentless sun beats down on this otherworldly landscape, photosynthesizing animals thrive in unexpected forms.
 A giant lizard, known as the Onyx Skink, roams the expanse with scales that reflect and absorb light, serving as both camouflage and a sustainable energy source.
 The lizard has been domesticated into a beast of transportation through the hot desert.

-**Crystal Beetles**
+**Shimmer Bugs**
-Transparent-winged insects, the Crystalline Gliders, skim along the ground, refracting sunlight to create a dazzling display.
-Their bodies, adorned with crystalline structures, not only contribute to their visual spectacle but also allow them to convert sunlight into energy.
-These creatures, with their ethereal beauty, have even become potential companions for daring desert travelers.`GPT`
+Transparent-winged insects, the Shimmer Bugs, skim along the ground, refracting sunlight to create a dazzling display.
+Their bodies, adorned with crystalline structures, help them to attract the attention of Wandering Trees.
+These creatures, with their ethereal beauty and bright spectacle have made them a beauty for many travelling merchants to capitalize on.

 Above, birds with reflective feathers, aptly named Shimmerwings, soar through the sky.
 Their dazzling plumage is not just for show; it serves as a means of communication through the shimmering of light.
 These birds feast on a unique plant, the Quartzula Bloom, which extracts minerals from the quartz-rich soil.
 The minerals contribute to the reflective sheen of the birds' feathers and play a crucial role in the delicate balance of this extraordinary desert ecosystem.`GPT`